Breast Reconstruction Surgery in Houston, Texas

 Reconstruction cannot restore normal sensation to your breast, but in time, some feeling may return.
 Most scars will fade substantially over time, though it may take as long as one to two years, but they’ll never disappear entirely.
 The better the quality of your overall reconstruction, the less distracting you’ll find those scars.

 Follow Dr. Berzin’s advice on when to begin stretching exercises and normal activities.
-As a general rule, you’ll want to refrain from any overhead lifting, strenuous sports, and sexual activity for three to six weeks following reconstruction.
+As a general rule, you’ll want to refrain from any overhead lifting and strenuous sports for three to six weeks following reconstruction.

 Your New Look